Assistantships are paid research, teaching and administrative roles for graduate students.

 View Eligibility Requirements for Graduate Assistants (Human Resources site)

 Graduate Students may be assigned as Teaching Assistants (TAs), however, only graduate students with at least 18 credit hours may serve as primary instructors (IORs).
-Get more information here.
+Visit the Academic Affairs web pages for more information.

 The Office of Student Employment assists students in obtaining Federal Work Study and temporary student worker positions within the university.
 Visit Human Resources' website, or 222 King Building, for more information.